jayashreevreddy/todo-list-app/README.md

-Welcome to the To-Do List App!!
+Welcome to the To-Do List App!

 This open-source project is designed to help users manage and organize their tasks efficiently.
 Whether you're tracking your daily chores, planning a project, or organizing your long-term goals, this app provides a simple and intuitive interface to keep you on track